DataIntellectTech/TorQ/docs/dataaccess.md

 ``` `agg1`agg2`...`aggn!((`col11`col12...`col1a);(`col21`col22...`col2b);...;(`coln1`coln2...`colnm)```

-Certain aggregations are cross proccess enabled, that is they can be calculated across multiple proccess (See example in the Gateway).
+Certain aggregations are cross proccess enabled, that is they can be calculated across multiple proccess (See example in the Gateway section).
 The key accepts the following table of inputs:

 **Table of Avaliable Aggregations**